angelicakhughes/craft_demo/README.md

 http://0.0.0.0:5000/convert: converts country code to coutry name.

-Created a container based on the Flask Docker image, then deploy to Kube cluster using MiniKube...
+Create a container based on the Flask Docker image, then deploy to Kube cluster using MiniKube...

 docker build -f Dockerfile -t country-lookup:latest . docker run -p 5001:5000 country-lookup